spiral/docs/filters/filter.md

 ```

 ## Usage
-Once the filter is configured you can access it's fields (filtered data), check if the data valid and return the set
+Once the Filter configured you can access its fields (filtered data), check if the data valid and return the set
 of errors in case of failure.

 > Use [Domain Core Interceptors](/cookbook/domain-core.md) to validate your filters before they will arrive to the
 > controller.

 ### Get Fields
-To get filtered list of fields use methods `getField` and `getFields`.
-For the filter like that:
+To get a filtered list of fields, use methods `getField` and `getFields`.
+For the Filter like that:

 ```php
 namespace App\Filter;